 At its simplest definition, job scheduling is the process your ERP software performs to ensure a customer shipping date is met while enabling on-time delivery.
 The software works backward from the customer’s requested delivery date to assign start and end dates for each critical portion of the work.

-There are two different kinds of job scheduling to consider: infinite scheduling and finite scheduling.
+There are two kinds of job scheduling to consider: infinite and finite scheduling.

-Infinite scheduling performs all the work we discussed above, but it doesn’t take into account your current workload.
+Infinite scheduling performs all the work we discussed above, but it doesn’t consider your current workload.
 It will assume you have infinite resources and capacity to complete every customer order on time.

 You can see where the problems with this come into play.
 If your software schedules job tasks for you without considering your current capacity, you’ll find yourself unable to meet production deadlines.

 As you might assume, finite scheduling is the exact opposite of infinite scheduling.
-While it performs the same function, it does it in a fundamentally different manner.
+While it performs the same function, it does it fundamentally differently.

 Rather than plan jobs as if you had infinite resources available, finite scheduling takes into consideration the available resource capacities, including team members, as well as assets.